Cranberry Upside-down Cake

-Above is our version of Cranberry Upside-down Cake from Everyday Food December 2003 issue.
+Above is our gluten free and dairy free version of Cranberry Upside-down Cake from Everyday Food December 2003 issue.
 Ever since my son saw the picture on the magazine, he wanted to make it.
 Finally, we have.
 We just followed the recipe for the topping (or should I say bottom?) and put our own GFCF yellow cake recipe (for a one layer cake) over that.
 You could easily use a purchased GFCF cake mix, as most of them come in one layer size.
 I baked it the same as for the recipe, keeping an eye on it, and ta-da!
 Tasty!
 The kids gobbled it down.

 Below is the recipe from Everyday Food with changes to make GFCF.